Major winter storm threatens powerful tornadoes and flooding in the South and heavy snow and freezing rain across the Plains and Midwest - KESQ

 Heavy rainfall is also accompanying the severe storms, creating the threat of flash flooding across North Louisiana, Southeast Arkansas and Northwest Mississippi, according to the National Weather Service.

-About 7 million people were under flood alerts across the Mississippi River Valley as the storm treks east.
+More than 12 million people across the south are were under flood watches Tuesday morning, with the heaviest rainfall expected in parts of southwest Alabama and southeast Georgia.
 Flood watches spread from the Texas-Louisiana border north along the Mississippi River Valley into southern Indiana and Illinois.

-Widespread radar estimated totals across the area range from 1 to 3 inches, but isolated areas where storms have trained over the same location have seen estimated totals as high as 5 inches.
+Rainfall totals across the South through Wednesday are forecast to be between 2-4 inches and some areas could see up to 6 inches.

 “Turn around, don’t drown when encountering flooded roads.
 Most flood deaths occur in vehicles,” the National Weather Service warned.